 Thorough cleaning involves cleaning, sanitizing, and disinfecting.
 If you think a quick wipe down will do the magic for you, it’s time to change your habit.
 Using the same sponge to clean up everything gives an open invitation to germs and infection.
 For example, if you use the same sponge to clean the sink and toilet seat and handles, the disinfectant may not work properly.
 Rather, it might become a breeding ground for bacteria, which may easily spread from one surface to another.

-Deep cleaning requires multiple wipes and sufficient disinfectant to work optimally.
+Deep cleaning requires multiple wipes and sufficient long term disinfectant to work optimally.

 Sanitize your home office